Russian tech exports up threefold since 2018

 The export sales of scientific and technology services and IP-protected products reached $4.5bn in 2020 – up 30% from 2019, three times more than in 2018, and fifteen to twenty times more than in the early 2000s.

-Stucture of Russian technology import and export by contract categories (in%, 2020)
+Stucture of Russian technology imports and exports by contract categories (in %, 2020)

 Source: HSE